composewell/streamly/README.md

 ## Streaming Concurrently

 Haskell lists express pure computations using composable stream operations like `:`, `unfold`, `map`, `filter`, `zip` and `fold`.
-Streamly extends this data flow programming model of pure lists to lists of concurrent monadic computations (streams) using the same primitives.
+Streamly is exactly like lists except that it can express sequences of pure as well as monadic computations aka streams.
+More importantly, it can express monadic sequences with concurrent execution semantics without introducing any additional APIs.

-Streamly expresses concurrency using the list primitives, and standard, well known abstractions, without having to know any low level notions of concurrency like threads, locking or synchronization.
-Concurrency is automatically scaled up or down based on the need of the application, so that we can say goodbye to managing thread pools and associated sizing issues as well.
-This is true, fearless and declarative concurrency.
-Streamly can be thought of as concurrent monadic lists, if you know Haskell lists then you already know how to use streamly.
+Streamly expresses concurrency using standard, well known abstractions.
+Concurrency semantics are defined for list operations, semigroup, applicative and monadic compositions.
+Programmer does not need to know any low level notions of concurrency like threads, locking or synchronization.
+Concurrent and non-concurrent programs are fundamentally the same.
+A chosen segment of the program can be made concurrent by annotating it with an appropriate combinator.
+We can choose a combinator for lookahead style or asynchronous concurrency.
+Concurrency is automatically scaled up or down based on the demand from the consumer application, we can finally say goodbye to managing thread pools and associated sizing issues.
+The result is truly fearless and declarative monadic concurrency.

 ## Where to use streamly?

+Streamly is a general purpose programming framwework.
+It can be used equally efficiently from a simple `Hello World!` program to a massively concurrent application.
+The answer to the question, "where to use streamly?" - would be similar to the answer to - "Where to use Haskell lists or the IO monad?".
-Everywhere.
-The answer to this question would be similar to the answer to - "Where do I use Haskell lists?".
-Streamly generalizes lists to monadic streams, and IO monad to non-deterministic stream composition with concurrency.
-The `IO` monad becomes a special case of streamly, if we use single element streams the behavior of streamly is identical to the IO monad.
-It can be replaced with streamly by just prefixing IO actions with `liftIO`, without any loss of performance.
-Pure lists too become a special case of streamly; if we use the `Identity` monad, streams turn into pure lists.
-Non-concurrent programs become a special case of concurrent ones, by just adding a combinator, a non-concurrent program becomes concurrent.
+Streamly generalizes lists to monadic streams, and the `IO` monad to non-deterministic and concurrent stream composition.
+The `IO` monad is a special case of streamly; if we use single element streams the behavior of streamly becomes identical to the IO monad.
+The IO monad code can be replaced with streamly by just prefixing the IO actions with `liftIO`, without any other changes, and without any loss of performance.
+Pure lists too are a special case of streamly; if we use `Identity` as the underlying monad, streamly streams turn into pure lists.
+Non-concurrent programs are just a special case of concurrent ones, simply adding a combinator turns a non-concurrent program into a concurrent one.

-We can say that streamly is a superset of lists and IO, with builtin concurrency.
-If you want to write a program that involves IO, concurrent or not, then you can just use streamly as the base monad, heck, you could even use streamly for pure computations, as streamly performs at par with pure lists or `vector`.
-In fact, streamly is better than lists because it appends much faster than lists, you do not need difference lists for that.
+In other words, streamly combines the functionality of lists and IO, with builtin concurrency.
+If you want to write a program that involves IO, concurrent or not, then you can just use streamly as the base monad, in fact, you could even use streamly for pure computations, as streamly performs at par with pure lists or `vector`.

+## Why data flow programming?

-If you need convincing for using streaming or data flow programming paradigm itself then try to answer this question - why do we use lists?
-It boils down to why we use functional programming in the first place, and Haskell is successful in enforcing this for pure computations, but not for monadic computations.
-In the absence of a standard, easy to use or enforced data flow programming library for monadic computations, and the IO monad providing an escape hatch to an imperative model, we just love to fall into the imperative trap.
+If you need some convincing for using streaming or data flow programming paradigm itself then try to answer this question - why do we use lists in Haskell?
+It boils down to why we use functional programming in the first place.
+Haskell is successful in enforcing the functional data flow paradigm for pure computations using lists, but not for monadic computations.
+In the absence of a standard and easy to use data flow programming paradigm for monadic computations, and the IO monad providing an escape hatch to an imperative model, we just love to fall into the imperative trap, and start asking the same fundamental question again - why do we have to use the streaming data model?

 ## Show me an example